|

 -

-/a - In case more than one bexp file is needed to import a data set
+/a - In case more than one bexp file is needed to import a data set,

 this flag is specified with any subsequent bexp file.
+This does

 -

 for this data set.
+This does not apply to binary export files

 See below for a workaround to overcome the